intelligenceforgood/core/docs/runbooks/dossiers_subpoena_handoff.md

 3. Click **Verify signatures**.
 Wait for the inline verification drawer to report **Verified**.
 Copy the timestamp and the first eight characters of each hash into your notes.
 4. If verification fails:
-   - Re-run the job locally: `conda run -n i4g i4g-dossier-job --plan-id <id>` (or via the admin helper) to regenerate the manifest.
+   - Re-run the job locally: `conda run -n i4g i4g jobs dossier --plan-id <id>` (or via the admin helper) to regenerate the manifest.
    - Use the CLI helper to re-check the signature file:
      ```bash